A complete guide on how to receive US dollars in Nigeria 2025

 (c) Swift Code: Is a unique code distinguishing your specific bank for international transfer.

-2. Exchange Rate: The rate at which the receiving bank operates can greatly influence the amount you receive.
+2. Exchange Rate: The exchange rate of the receiving operating bank will directly affect the amount of money you receive.

-3. Processing Time: Wire transfers will take 1 – 3 business days to process.
+3. Processing time: Wire transfers will be credited within 1 – 3 business days.

-You may avail of services like Western Union MoneyGram, and WorldRemit.
+You can utilize services like Western Union MoneyGram, and WorldRemit.

-The sender forwards to the money-transfer service provider the name of the receiver, the amount to be sent, and the place of payment.
+The sender gives to the money-transfer service provider the name of the payee, the remittance amount, and the remittance point.

-By presenting a valid identity document, the money could be collected in cash from designated agent locations.
+Once a valid identification document is produced, the cash could be picked up in cash from agent retail centers.

 Advantages

-1. Transfer fees: Money transfer services charge fees depending on the amount being sent and the country where it is headed.
+1. Transfer fee: Money transfer companies charge a fee based on the amount to be remitted and the destination.

-3. Pickup Location: Ensure there are reachable locations where you can collect the cash.
+3. Pickup Location: There are supposed to be convenient points from where you can pick up the cash.

 Process